 Most of us will never see a whale up close — but Robert Wyland's monumental murals of marine life may be the next best thing.
-Through his art and the work of his nonprofit, Wyland Foundation, he's on a mission to share his passion for the planet.
-We talked with the artist to learn more about his creative adventures above and below the surface of the sea.
+Through his art and the work of his nonprofit, Wyland Foundation , he's on a mission to share his passion for the planet.
+We talked with the artist and subject of our Spark series to learn more about his creative adventures above and below the surface of the sea.

 I realized early on that smaller, traditional-size canvases weren't going to do justice to these great mammals of the sea, so I looked for larger canvases and started painting life-sized whales on the sides of buildings.
 It just felt really natural.